 Man on the Moon (1999)

 Like many great biopics (Ray, Walk the Line, Great Balls of Fire), we first meet Andy as a young boy.
 He’s a troublesome kid who is a bit abnormal.
 He doesn’t like to go outside and play with his friends.
-Instead, he likes to say inside and perform his own version of a television variety program for pretend cameras.
-He was a performer from the very beginning and understood that live performances were often more effective, entertaining, and fascinating when things went wrong on stage.
+Instead, he likes to stay inside and perform his own version of a television variety program for pretend cameras.
+From the beginning, He was a performer and understood that live performances were often more effective, entertaining, and fascinating when things went wrong on stage.
 And he worked this into the act.
 He also was a “boy who cried wolf” sort of man.
-As he gained success, the more outrageous his act became.
-Inspired by nightclub and lounge acts, Kaufman’s early material consisted of impressions, simple song and dance routines, and the occasional joke that brought about a laugh.
-But for the most part, it was watching a train-wreck happening right in front of you.
+As he gained success, his act became more outrageous.
+Inspired by nightclub and lounge acts, Kaufman’s early material consisted of impressions, simple song and dance routines, and the occasional joke that brought a laugh.
+But for the most part, it was watching a trainwreck right before you.
 As awkward as it was watching on the big screen, I couldn’t even imagine watching him perform live and just seeing him crash and burn.

 Milos Forman’s (One Flew Over the Cuckoo’s Nest, Amadeus) movie follows Kaufman performing in various comedy clubs in the Los Angeles area.
 A talent manager named George Shapiro (Danny Devito – Throw Mama from the Train, television’s It’s Always Sunny in Philadelphia) spots his awkward yet inventive act and signs him.
 He then becomes a regular on Taxi.
 As his fame and success grew, so did his awkward demands.
 One was that Tony Clifton, a fellow lounge act he called his protege, was allowed a certain number of guest bookings on his show.
 While everyone else was sad when Taxi went off the air, Kaufman was ecstatic.
 Though he had perfected his stage act, he still purposefully messed up.
 His awkwardness and the uneasy shifting of audience members were as big a part of his act as was his actual performance.

 With Kaufman, you never really could tell what was real and what was staged.
-Perhaps what he was most known for was his wrestling feud with Jerry “The King” Lawler.
+Perhaps he was most known for his wrestling feud with Jerry “The King” Lawler.
 Lawler was a legend in the Memphis wrestling circuit.
 Before meeting Lawler, Kaufman had worked in the act of wrestling women in nightclubs.
-Perhaps not the best decision in the world, it raised enough eyebrows and increased his popularity.
-When he comes to Memphis to meet Lawler (who plays himself in this movie), the pair fool people into really believing that their angle is for real.
-This results in the highly famous segment on the David Letterman show where Lawler socks Kaufman so hard that it knocks him to the floor.
-We learn later that this was all staged and further puts Kaufman into that mystique of “Who is this guy and what should we believe?”
+Perhaps not the best decision in the world, but it raised enough eyebrows and increased his popularity.
+When he comes to Memphis to meet Lawler (who plays himself in this movie), the pair fools people into believing that their angle is for real.
+This results in the highly famous segment on the David Letterman show, where Lawler socks Kaufman so hard that it knocks him to the floor.
+We learn later that this was all staged, putting Kaufman into that mystique of “Who is this guy, and what should we believe?”

 Through his inter-gender wrestling act, he meets Lynn (Courtney Love – The People Vs. Larry Flint, Kurt Cobain: Montage Of Heck), who quickly becomes his lover.
 Though they fall in love, she wonders if she knows him.
-Is it possible that anyone really knew Kaufman?
-Even when things start to go bad, those closest to him cannot believe truth and fiction.
+Is it possible that anyone knew Kaufman?
+Those closest to him cannot believe truth and fiction even when things go bad.
 That’s a lousy way to live.
 If you cry wolf enough, people will eventually stop believing you and maybe even want to stop being near you because of your unpredictability.
-I think Kaufman suffered from this, but he was who he was through the very end.
+I think Kaufman suffered from this, but he was who he was through the end.

 Man on the Moon is a good movie that everyone should see.
-I’m glad I finally did give it a chance.
-I learned a ton about Kaufman that I wouldn’t have gathered from a book.
+I’m glad I finally gave it a chance.
+I learned much about Kaufman that I wouldn’t have gathered from a book.
 Jim Carrey does a perfect job as Kaufman.
-He’s completely believable as Kaufman.
+He’s completely believable.

 Plot 8.5/10